RicardoDominguez/gpreps-matlab/README.md

 5. Update high level policy according to the result of the simulated rollouts.
 6. Go to step 2 (K times)

+Design for energy optimization TODO:
+1. Main.c add option update only at sample rate